 Land Uses Predominately residential with secondary uses including small scale commercial in limited locations.
-Intensity Residential density ranges between one unit per one acre and one unit per two acres requiring connections to public sewer and water.
-Density bonuses may be available if development is clustered according to conservation design principals to protect important natural landscapes and waterways, agricultural lands, fish and wildlife habitat and movement corridors, or if public facilities such as public access or trails are provided.

-Planned Neighborhood Continued Mobility & Access A mix of land uses and access to nearby destinations and amenities encourage walking, biking, and transit use.
+Planned Neighborhood Continued Density Residential density should be eight delling units or more per acre requiring connections to public sewer and water.
+Commercial buildings should be between 1,000square feet to 45,000 square feet Density bonuses may be available if development is clustered according to conservation design principals to protect important natural landscapes and waterways, agricultural lands, fish and wildlife habitat and movement corridors, or if public facilities such as public access or trails are provided.
+Mobility & Access A mix of land uses and access to nearby destinations and amenities encourage walking, biking, and transit use.
 All roads should provide non-motorized facilities.
 Non-motorized facilities, typically located along arterial and collector roads, provide connectivity to schools, parks, recreation facilities, and other parts of the community.
 Additional separation for non-motorized facilities, such as protected or buffered bike lanes, boulevard sidewalks, and enhanced crossings, are needed when vehicle speeds and traffic volume increase.
 Arterial and collector roads are in a traditional grid pattern, or irregular pattern depending on topography, with short block lengths.

 Commercial/Town Center GOALS • Designed to be a town focal point and center of activity, providing opportunities for retail, dining, service, and employment Character Mix of uses can be both horizontally and vertically integrated, having shared walls, ceilings, and floors.
 Building design is sensitive to its relationship to adjacent uses.
 Commercial/Town Centers are typically located on arterial or collector roads.
 Parking and utilities for multi-family and commercial buildings should be oriented toward the rear of buildings away from the street and front façade.
 Over time these areas are expected to redevelop and experience infill, transitioning to a more vertically mixed-use place.
 Buildings are sited with a minimum distance from streets and lot lines.
 Land Uses Land uses primarily consist of retail, lodging, offices, food service, and institutional uses.
 Secondary uses may include residential and essential public services such as educational institutions and health care facilities where appropriate.
 Intensity Commercial and mixed-use buildings generally range from small (1,000 square feet) to large (80,000 square feet or more).
 Residential density is eight units per acre or greater, requiring connections to public sewer and water.
-The ability to achieve higher densities may be limited by site considerations, such as lot size, setbacks, floodplain, and slope.
+Commercial development intensity would be between 1,000-8,000 square foot commercial buildings The ability to achieve higher densities may be limited by site considerations, such as lot size, setbacks, floodplain, and slope.